Edgar-Donk/frothy-brew/docs/treeview/header_column_widths.rst

 ============================

 You will notice that the header and column sizes are not set, therefore they display a default width of 200 for an IDE or 450 in Idle (python 3.7).
-Let's see what happens when stretch is set to 'yes', we need to add a *tree.column* clause just after the tree.heading clause when creating the headings::
+See what happens when stretch is set to 'yes', add a *tree.column* clause just after the tree.heading clause when creating the headings::

     tree.column(col,stretch=True)